 Security of information is perhaps the greatest benefit of a microfilm program.
 The most certain way to ensure the physical security of vital or archival information is to duplicate the source record and store a copy at a secure remote site.
 Although this is not feasible where large volumes of paper records are concerned, it can be quite efficient in the case of microforms.
 The security duplicate film provides a back-up should the office copy be damaged or destroyed, and is a control in the unlikely event that the office copy of somehow tampered with or otherwise called into question.
 Because magnetic media are inherently unstable, transfer to microfilm through a computer output microfilm (COM) application can secure the preservation of long-term information from a short-term medium.
-Where the original records are themselves of value, the use of microfilm is designed for long-term retention, the security copy must be on silver-type gel emulsion film and stored under strict security and environmental conditions to ensure preservation and continued usefulness.
+Where the original records are themselves of value, the use of microfilm can be substituted in use for the paper records, enhancing their longevity.
+If the microfilm is designed for long-term retention, the security copy must be on silver-type gel emulsion film and stored under strict security and environmental conditions to ensure preservation and continued usefulness.